The Posthumous Memoirs of Brás Cubas: Philosophy of Brás Cubas

 Cubas considers his life in the manner of an accounting, finding neither any positives or negatives; but he then realises that since he has not fathered any children he has not passed on the "misery" of life any further.
 For this reason he considers his life a success.
 Assis published his work in 1881 and it is influenced by the philosophy of Arthur Schopenhauer, a German philosopher whose philosophical magnum opus, The World as Will and Representation was first published in 1818.
 Schopenhauer's influence on the novel's philosophy is without doubt when one compares Cubas' description of insects and his attitude towards animals, which is a feature of Schopenhauer's philosophical outlook; and in Schopenhauer's writing he similarly uses examples from the animal kingdom to illustrate a philosophical truth (most famously that of the Australian bull-ant).
 Assis' allusion to Schopenhauer's philosophy is also 'formal': the chapter structure of The Posthumous Memoirs mimics that of Schopenhauer's World as Will and Representation; Bras Cubas' "method" in the novel, specifically the practice of referring to incidents in previous chapters by the chapter number, is imitative.
 Schopenhauer is often referred to as the 'King' of pessimists, or the 'Philosopher of despair'; his outlook is heavily linked to that of Buddhism.

-It is important to note that Assis created a philosophical theory to criticize Positivism, which was common in Brazil's literature back then.
+Assis created a philosophical theory to criticize Positivism, which was common in Brazil's literature back then.
 The theory in question was Humanitism, created in the books by Quincas Borba, a friend of Brás Cubas who had gone mad before dying.
 By doing this, Assis sharply criticizes the current philosophical theories, implying that only someone crazy would believe in them.
 Humanitism is to believe in Humanitas, which, according to Borba, is "the principle of the things, the same man equally distributed in all men".
 Therefore, if all men are equally Humanitas, an executioner killing a convict of murder is just "Humanitas correcting Humanitas because of an infraction of the laws of Humanitas".
 Envy is just "an admiration that fights for Humanitas against Humanitas", and thus, "war being the grand function of humankind, all the pugnacious feelings are the most adequate to happiness.
 From this, I came to the conclusion: envy is a virtue".
 If envy is a virtue, then cynicism, vanity and egoism are legitimated.
 Assis, through an ingenious fallacy, implied that envy is positive, in the same way many theories could "prove" true something clearly absurd looking through today's eyes.